lennyvarghese/ANLtdt/README.md

 * arbitrary event handling (i.e., send any digital value to the TDT at any time)

-* supports up to 8,380,000 samples (1-channel mode) with up to 2,250 events.
+* supports up to 8,380,000 samples (1-channel mode) with up to 2,250 events. (twice the number of samples for the RZ6, but with the same number of possible events)

 * supports TDT button boxes (inputs 1-4), and returns button presses and samples relative to start of audio playback, facilitating accurate reaction time computations

-The peak DSP cycle usage at 48 kHz is ~90% when memory buffers are being accessed.
+When using the RP2.1, The peak DSP cycle usage at 48 kHz is ~90% when memory buffers are being accessed.

 Example usage